Taru1506/module-4-AVAX/README.md

 ```

 The transferTokens function allows the sender of the transaction to transfer tokens to another address _receiver.
 It takes two parameters: _receiver, the address of the recipient, and _value, the amount of tokens to be transferred.
-The require statement checks whether the balance of the msg.sender (the caller of the function) is greater than or equal to _value.
-If the condition evaluates to false, meaning the sender does not have enough tokens, the function will revert with the error message "INSUFFICIENT TOKENS!!".
-The approve function is called to allow the msg.sender to spend tokens on behalf of themselves.
-This function is required by the ERC20 standard to enable the transferFrom function.

 The transferFrom function is called to transfer the tokens from the msg.sender to the _receiver address.
 It moves _value tokens from the msg.sender to _receiver.

 ```solidity